Columbia High School (Texas)

-Columbia High School (West Columbia, Texas) is a public high school located in West Columbia, Texas (United States).
-It is classified as a 4A school by the UIL.
+Columbia High School (West Columbia, Texas) is a public high school located in West Columbia, Texas, United States.
+It is classified as a 4A school by the University Interscholastic League (UIL).
 It is the only senior high school in Columbia-Brazoria Independent School District which is located in southwest Brazoria County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-22 school year, the school was given a "B" by the Texas Education Agency.

-Mascot

-Elmo is the mascot for the Columbia Roughnecks.

 Athletics

 The Columbia Roughnecks compete in the following sports: